Dedalus9/openscope-community-predictive-processing/docs/collaboration-policy.md

 ### 1.2 Dataset Authorship Rights

 - **Co‑authorship option:** Dataset creators may opt in as co-authors on any manuscript using their data.
-- **First publication claim:** Dataset creators are entitled to authorship on the first paper that analyzes or validates their dataset.
+- **First publication claim:** Dataset creators are entitled to authorship on the first two papers that analyzes or validates their dataset.
+Our intent is to encourage data sharing.
 - **Opt‑in process:** Whenever a dataset is proposed for manuscript use, its creators will be invited to opt in as authors.

 ---